-There can be no assurance that that products we develop, including Surfaxin and Afectair, will obtain necessary regulatory approvals, that any approved product will be commercially viable, that we will be able to secure strategic partners or collaborators to support and provide expert advice to guide our activities, that our research and development activities will be successful, that any CEFF or other facility will be available for future financings, or that we will be able to obtain additional capital when needed on acceptable terms, if at all.
-Until such time as we secure sufficient strategic and financial resources to support the continuing development of our KL4 surfactant and aerosol drug delivery technologies and fund our operations, we will continue to limit investment in our pipeline programs.
-In 2011, we plan to continue to manage our expenditures and focus our financial resources on our RDS programs, primarily in support of the potential approval of Surfaxin and Afectair.
+There can be no assurance that that products we develop, including Surfaxin and Afectair, will obtain necessary regulatory approvals, that any approved product will be commercially viable, that we will be able to secure strategic partners or collaborators to support and provide expert advice to guide our activities, that our research and development activities will be successful, that any CEFF or other equity facility will be available for future financings, or that we will be able to obtain additional capital when needed on acceptable terms, if at all.
+Until such time as we secure sufficient financial and strategic resources to support the continuing development of our KL4 surfactant and aerosol drug delivery technologies and fund our operations, we will continue to limit investment in our pipeline programs.
+During 2011, we have continued to manage our expenditures and focus our financial resources on our RDS programs, primarily in support of the potential approval of Surfaxin, and the Afectair program.

 We believe that we have sufficient cash to fund our planned research and development activities and operations through the first quarter of 2012.
-Our plans include the filing of the Complete Response and potential approval of Surfaxin, which we anticipate could occur in the first quarter 2012, regulatory filings and the potential commercial introduction of Afectair, which we believe may occur in 2012, and limited regulatory activities to potentially advance Surfaxin LS and Aerosurf towards planned Phase 3 and Phase 2 clinical trials.
+Our plans include the potential approval of Surfaxin, which we anticipate could occur in the first quarter 2012, regulatory filings and, if successful, the potential commercial introduction of Afectair, which we believe may occur in 2012, and limited regulatory activities to potentially advance Surfaxin LS and Aerosurf towards planned Phase 3 and Phase 2 clinical trials.

-As of June 30, 2011, we had cash and cash equivalents of \$21.5 million.
+As of September 30, 2011, we had cash and cash equivalents of \$15.4 million.
 We also have a CEFF, which could allow us, at our discretion, to raise capital (subject to certain conditions, including minimum stock price and volume limitations) at a time and in amounts deemed suitable for us to support our business plans.
-Based on the closing market price of our common stock on August 5, 2011 (\$2.20) and assuming that all available shares are issued, the potential availability under our CEFF is approximately \$2.6 million.
-See, Note 4 - "Stockholders' Equity - Committed Equity Financing Facility (CEFF)," and, in our 2010 Form 10-K, "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Committed Equity Financing Facilities (CEFFs)."
-In addition, in connection with our February 2011 public offering, we issued 15-month warrants to purchase our five million shares of our common stock at an exercise price of \$2.94 (15-month warrants).
+Based on the closing market price of our common stock on November 8, 2011 (\$1.79) and assuming that all available shares are issued, the potential availability under our CEFF is approximately \$1.8 million.
+In addition, in connection with our February 2011 public offering, we issued 15-month warrants to purchase five million shares of our common stock at an exercise price of \$2.94 per share (15-month warrants).
 If the market price of our common stock should exceed \$2.94 at any time prior to May 2012 (the expiration date of the 15-month warrants), we potentially could raise up to an additional \$14.7 million in proceeds if the holders determine (in their discretion) to exercise the 15-month warrants and we have an effective registration statement covering the warrant shares to be issued upon exercise of the warrants.
-There can be no assurance, however, that the market price of our stock will be above \$2.94 in that timeframe, if ever, that we will have in place at that time an effective registration statement, or that any holders of the warrants will choose to exercise them for cash prior to the expiration date.
+Through November 8, 2011, we have raised aggregate gross proceeds of \$24.8 million, including \$23.5 million (\$21.6 million net) from a public offering in February 2011 and \$1.3 million from financings under our CEFF.
+In addition, in 2011, we have received \$0.6 million under a Fast Track Small Business Innovation Research Grant (SBIR) from the National Institutes of Health to support the development of aerosolized KL4 surfactant for RDS.